roozy-io/idp/src/tutorials/k8s-webhooks.md

 we see our webhook configurations as well as the ones that belong to cert-manager and are in charge of injecting the `caBunlde` into our webhook services.
 Awesome! everything is deployed.
-Now let's see if the admission webhook is working as web expect.
+Now let's see if the admission webhook is working as we expect.

 ## 5. Test Mutating Webhook